grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [using look up tables for color grading in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-look-up-tables-for-color-grading-in-unreal-engine?application_version=5.0)
  * [using lyra with epic online services in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-lyra-with-epic-online-services-in-unreal-engine?application_version=5.0)
  * [using macro libraries in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-macro-libraries-in-unreal-engine?application_version=5.0)
+   * Macro Library is a container that holds a collection of Macros or self-contained graphs
+   * Changes to macros in a Blueprint Macro Library will not take effect until client Blueprints are recompiled
+   * Creating a Macro Library
+   * Creating a Macro
  * [using material layers in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-material-layers-in-unreal-engine?application_version=5.0)
  * [using material parameter collections in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-material-parameter-collections-in-unreal-engine?application_version=5.0)
  * [using materials with static meshes in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-materials-with-static-meshes-in-unreal-engine?application_version=5.0)